python-control/python-control/doc/intro.rst

 commands can be used::

-  conda install numpy scipy matplotlib    # if not yet installed conda install -c python-control -c cyclus slycot control
+  conda install numpy scipy matplotlib    # if not yet installed conda install -c conda-forge control

-This installs `slycot` and `python-control` from the `python-control` channel and uses the `cyclus` channel to obtain the required `lapack` package.
+This installs `slycot` and `python-control` from conda-forge, including the `openblas` package.

 Alternatively, to use setuptools, first `download the source <https://github.com/python-control/python-control/releases>`_ and unpack it.
 To install in your home directory, use::